junxit/us-congress-bills-115/bill.md

     - **(C)** whether the individual or entity was treated with respect and professionalism;
     - **(D)** whether the individual or entity believes they were served in a timely manner; and
     - **(E)** any additional metrics as determined by the Director, in coordination with the Administrator.
-  - **(2)** *Additional questions* In addition to the questions developed under paragraph (1), the Chief Performance Officer or other senior accountable official for customer service at a covered agency may develop questions relevant to the specific operations or programs of the covered agency.
+  - **(2)** *Additional questions* In addition to the questions developed under paragraph (1), the Performance Improvement Officer or other senior accountable official for customer service at a covered agency may develop questions relevant to the specific operations or programs of the covered agency.
 - **(c)** *Additional requirements* To the extent practicable—
   - **(1)** each covered agency shall collect voluntary feedback across all platforms or channels through which the covered agency interacts with individuals or other entities to deliver information or services; and
   - **(2)** voluntary feedback collected under this section shall be tied to specific transactions or interactions with customers of the covered agency.